-Patricia B. Mullan is Professor of Learning Health Sciences, has over thirty years of experience in the design and evaluation of medical education programs.
+Patricia B. Mullan is Professor Emeritus of Learning Health Sciences, has over thirty years of experience in the design and evaluation of medical education programs.
 Her over 100 peer-reviewed publications in medical education include award-winning work in palliative care and cancer education research training.
 She is the Director of the Medical Education Scholars Program, a faculty development program for medical education, research, and leadership.
 Her area of scholarly focus is the theory and practice of evaluating medical education programs designed to promote compassionate and competent care.
 A pervasive theme in this program evaluation research is the study of educational innovations that have not traditionally been part of medicine’s focus - from preventive care to palliative care - and with trainees ranging from community health workers to clinical scholars.
 In international medical education research, her work focuses on faculty development and the evaluation of medical training programs.

 Areas of Interest